Beer Ads and Sports Shows

 Sport is an activity invented by humankind with an intention to entertain and promote overall health.
-However, in today’s popular sport’s culture, beer juxtaposes sports’ intended nature and meaning (Stainback 1997).
+However, in today’s popular sports culture, beer contradicts sports’ intended nature and meaning.
 Beer is an addictive substance that has little to do with improving well-being.
 Today, it is a tradition to indulge in drinking beer while watching football games, for example, or to consume alcohol after participating in sports activities.
-Beer commercials and sports have created a dangerous framework for young men in our society.
-The ruling bodies and the elderly in our communities should come together as one force to curb and finish this dangerous tradition.
+Beer commercials and sports have created a dangerous framework for cultural conditioning of substance abuse for young men in our society.
+The ruling bodies and the elderly in communities need to come together as one force to curb and finish this dangerous tradition.

 Nylund, D. (2007).
 Beer, babes, and balls: Masculinity and sports talk radio.
 Albany: State Univ. of New York Press.